mohitkumar2327/CAFORM/README.md

 This is a single-page application built with React and Redux Toolkit for state management.
 It provides a user-friendly interface for managing data, with the ability to import data from and export data to Excel files.
 The application uses Ant Design for a polished and consistent user experience.

-Features
-Feature 1: A key feature of your application.

-Feature 2: Another important feature.

-Feature 3: And so on...

-Technologies
+# Technologies

-This project uses the following key technologies:
+# This project uses the following key technologies and Install the dependencies:

-React: A JavaScript library for building user interfaces.
+# 1. mpm i react: A JavaScript library for building user interfaces.

-Redux Toolkit: An official opinionated toolset for efficient Redux development.
+# 2. npm i redux-toolkit: An official opinionated toolset for efficient Redux development.

-Ant Design (antd): An enterprise-class UI design language and React UI library.
+# 3. npm i antd: An enterprise-class UI design language and React UI library.

-React Router DOM: Declarative routing for React.js.
+# 4. npm i react-router-dom: Declarative routing for React.js.

-XLSX: A library for reading and writing spreadsheet files.
+# 5. npm i xlsx: A library for reading and writing spreadsheet files.

-React Hook Form: A library for form validation and management.
+# 6. npm i react-hook-form: A library for form validation and management.

-Lucide React & React Icons: Icon libraries for a visually appealing UI.
+# 7. npm i lucide-react react-icons: Icon libraries for a visually appealing UI.

 Getting Started
 Follow these instructions to get a local copy of the project up and running for development and testing purposes.